21BCS7009/MetacrafterETH-AVAXPROOF/Types of Functions - ETH + AVAX/README.md

 ## Credits

-This project is a solution to the project task provided by MetaCrafters.
+This project is a solution of the project task provided by MetaCrafters.